pmcfadin/cassandra_ai_accelerator/README.md

 ![alt text](image-1.png)
 # Cassandra AI Accelerator
 This project is a Python application that uses a Cassandra schema to generate recommended use cases for Generative AI.

 The output is a Markdown formatted report you can find in `report_output` It will describe the use case(s) for your schema and suggest any GenAI use cases you could add.
 It will then give you the exact table changes needed to implement the idea you want!

+**Warning**: The best results are with GPT4.
+I've tested with other models, such as Claude 2 and Llama2.
+None produce results as good as GPT4.
+I'll continue to test models for accuracy.

 ## Getting Started